Life long change starts with small decisions.

 9. Don’t tell yourself you CAN’T have something.

 I’m sure you’ve experienced this, but if you tell yourself you can’t have something you want it even more.
 It’s psychology.
 As I’ve said before this is also a lifestyle.
 You’re creating life-long habits and if you want to stay on track with your goals you have to be able to let loose sometimes.
 I particularly live by this motto with celebrations.
 If there is birthday cake present..
 I will have a slice.
 If my mom made my favorite ginger snap cookies for the holidays, I’m going to enjoy one or two.
 The key is to savor that thing and then make a healthier decision next time.

 10. Slow and steady

 Slow and steady wins the race.
 In some cases, extremely changing your diet and lifestyle is warranted.
-For most people though, it's realistic to understand that change doesn't happen overnight.
+For most people though, it’s realistic to understand that change doesn’t happen overnight.
 Every meal, every day, and every little choice you make for your health and wellbeing will add up.
-Start with putting these 10 tips into action and go from there.
+Start with putting these 10 simples ways to eat healthier into action and go from there.

 Y’all, I eagerly share these tips because I know they work!!
 Not only did my schooling for my Holistic Nutritionist certification reinforce this advice, but my personal experience shows it.
 My husband and I did not have big weight loss goals, we just wanted to become healthier.
 Whenever we tried to make drastic changes (Whole30, constant excercise, etc) we couldn’t commit and felt discouraged.
 It wasn’t until we did these 10 simple ways to eat healthier (over the course of four years) that we saw changes.
 Our brain fog went away, our sleep improved, our energy increased, and naturally weight came off.